arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/three/index.md

 $ kubectl get pods --namespace=kube-system --selector=k8s-app=aws-node -o wide | grep $NEW_NODEGROUP_3_NODE_NAME
 aws-node-7f69d   0/2     PodInitializing   0               131m    10.42.174.208   ip-10-42-174-208.us-west-2.compute.internal   <none>           <none>
 ```

 The aws-node pod is in the PodInitializing state so we need to figure out how to investigate further as to why.

+The aws-node pod is in the PodInitializing state so we need to figure out how to investigate further as to why.